DIAGNijmegen/rse-grand-challenge-forge/README.md

 A challenge pack consists of challenge-tailored examples for the following:
 * A script to _automate uploading_ data to an archive
-* A _submission algorithm_ that can be submitted to a challenge-phase
+* A _submission algorithm_ that can be submitted to a challenge phase
-* An _evaluation method_ that evaluates algorithm submissions and generates performance metrics for ranking.
+* An _evaluation method_ that evaluates algorithm submissions and generates performance metrics for ranking

 ### Usage